wighawag/hardhat-deploy/README.md

 #### `deploy`

-the deploy field override the paths.deploy option and let you define a set of folder containing the deploy scripts to be executed for this network.
+the deploy field overrides the paths.deploy option and let you define a set of folder containing the deploy scripts to be executed for this network.

 You can thus have one network that will be executing L1 deployment and other L2 deployments, etc...